Package 'prismatic'

 severity

-A numeric, Severity of the color vision defect, a number between 0 and 1.
-0 means no deficiency, 1 means complete deficiency.
+A numeric indicating the severity of the color vision defect.
+Must be a number between 0 and 1, where 0 means no deficiency, and 1 means complete deficiency.
 Defaults to 1.

 Details

-The matrices uses to perform transformations have been taken as the 1.0 value in table 1 in http://www.inf.ufrgs.br/~oliveira/pubs_files/CVD_Simulation/CVD_Simulation.html.
+The matrices used to perform transformations have been taken as the 1.0 value in table 1 in http://www.inf.ufrgs.br/~oliveira/pubs_files/CVD_Simulation/CVD_Simulation.html.
+Values for severity values between 0 and 1 will be linearly interpolated.

 Value

-a colors object of same length as col.
+A colors object of the same length as col.

 Source